-Faculty: Craig Allin, Tori Barnes-Brus, Marty Condon, Diane Crowder, Erin Davis, Carolyn Zerbe Enns, Melinda Green, John Gruber-Miller, Leslie Hankins, Michelle Herder, Mark Hunter, Genevieve Migely, Alfrieta Parks Monagan, Joseph Molleur, Michelle Mouton, Mary Olson, Christina Penn-Goetsch (chair), Shannon Reed, Kirilka Stavreva, Catherine Stewart, Jama Stilwell, Aparna Thomas, Ellen Whale,
+Faculty: Craig Allin, Tori Barnes-Brus, Marty Condon, Erin Davis, Carolyn Zerbe Enns, Melinda Green, John Gruber-Miller, Leslie Hankins, Michelle Herder, Genevieve Migely, Alfrieta Parks Monagan, Joseph Molleur, Michelle Mouton, Mary Olson, Christina Penn-Goetsch (co-chair), Shannon Reed, Kirilka Stavreva, Catherine Stewart, Jama Stilwell, Aparna Thomas (co-chair), Ellen Whale

 The program in Women's Studies, which includes this interdisciplinary major, is supervised by a Committee composed of faculty members who teach courses dealing with the position and concerns of women.
 Cornell's offerings about women consist both of courses lodged in departments and courses offered by Women's Studies itself.
 This model seeks to integrate feminist scholarship into the curriculum of the disciplines themselves while also providing key courses that draw upon the interdisciplinary nature of Women's Studies.

-Major: A minimum of nine course credits, which include WST 171, 271, a 300-level alternative perspective course, WST 411, and 487; also four course credits selected from additional Women's Studies courses or from the list of departmental courses approved for Women's Studies credit.
+Major: A minimum of nine course credits, which include WST 171, 271 or PHI 352 (Philosophy of Feminism), a 300-level alternative perspective course, WST 411, and 487; also four course credits selected from additional Women's Studies courses or from the list of departmental courses approved for Women's Studies credit.
 Alternative perspective courses include the following: POL 330 (Women and Politics: A Cross-National Perspective), 331 (Gender and Development), SOC 343 (Women: Oppressions and Resistances), 365 (Sexualities), 367 (Self and Identity), WST 301, or a relevant course approved by the Women's Studies committee.

-Minor: A minimum of five course credits which include WST 171, 271, one Advanced Topics course at the 300 level, and two additional courses selected from the Women's Studies topics courses or other departmental courses approved for Women's Studies credit.
+Minor: A minimum of five course credits which include WST 171, 271or PHI 352 (Philosophy of Feminism), one Advanced Topics course at the 300 level, and two additional courses selected from the Women's Studies topics courses or other departmental courses approved for Women's Studies credit.
 These two additional courses may not be counted toward a major in another department or program.

 171. Introduction to Women's Studies